doclin-dev/doclin/extension/README.md

 ## 🔒 Security

-Your comments are safe with us.
-Comment data is stored encrypted in the cloud to enable real-time collaboration in Doclin.
+Comment data is stored safely in the cloud to enable real-time collaboration in Doclin.
 Only you and the members you've added to your organization can access your data.
 Learn more at [doclin.dev](https://doclin.dev).